Citadel Mall: History

 On March 17, 2017, JCPenney announced that its store would be closing as part of a plan to close 138 stores nationwide.
 The store closed on July 31, 2017.
 The JCPenney building was purchased by a subsidiary of the mall's new owners for $5.2 million and has been leased to the Medical University of South Carolina for a 20-year lease.
 It will undergo a $32.9 million renovation and conversion into a MUSC outpatient medical facility to include a musculoskeletal service line, ambulatory surgery center, imaging, patient services and support.

 On May 3, 2018, Sears announced that it would also be closing in August 2018 as part of a plan to close 42 stores nationwide.
 Within days of the news of the closure, it was subsequently announced that the mall's owners had acquired the Sears property for $7.55 million.
 They stated that the acquisition of the Sears parcel was the final piece of a three-step process to transform the mall "into something more grand and consistent with the West Ashley revitalization plan."
 As a part of the planned upgrades and renovations Citadel Mall was also to be renamed EPIC Center.

 From 2019 to 2025, HBO leased the 132,000-square-foot Sears store for principal photography for its television series The Righteous Gemstones.
+The show used the space as a new satellite location of the fictional Gemstone Family Ministries megachurch and openly referenced its status as a disused Sears.
 Since the series ended with the 2025 season, the former Sears space remains vacant.

 On January 6, 2023 it was reported that the mall was acquired by real estate investors Singerman Real Estate of Chicago, Illinois for an undisclosed sum.
 Future plans have not as yet been announced, and it is unknown if the new owners intend to proceed with the planned renaming and redevelopment proposed by its former owners, although several references to “Epic Center” throughout the mall on temporary walls covering vacant storefronts have been covered over with other graphics.

+It was announced on December 20, 2025 that MUSC Health's West Ashley Medical Pavilion building (former JCPenney/Parisian/original Belk) which had been previously leased, along with the vacant Sears building and the entire mall inline space and concourses had been acquired by Medical University Hospital Authority from owner Singerman Real Estate LLC for $83.5 million.
+The purchase includes five separate parcels totaling 550,000 square feet over 53 acres and 2,000 parking spaces.
+Belk, Dillard's, Target, Citadel Mall Stadium 16 Cinemas, Dick's Sporting Goods and PetSmart will all retain their store locations and surrounding property and parking areas as these are privately owned by each business.
+MUSC Health has also announced that the existing inline mall tenants will remain and it will be continued to be utilized for retail spaces for the near term.